VicPD seeking witnesses in 'baby formula' robbery - BC Local News

-A man and woman are shaken, but uninjured, after an altercation with an unkown man left them robbed outside Hillside Mall Monday afternoon.
+A man and woman are shaken, but uninjured, after an altercation with an unknown man left them robbed outside Hillside Mall, Monday afternoon.

 Victoria Patrol officers are seeking witnesses to identify a suspect described as a well-groomed Caucasian man, in his 30s, with a small build, standing 5’9′ with short, dark brushed back hair, a dark moustache and beard.